 Wireworms are a major source of grief among corn farmers.
 They can be very destructive and difficult to control.
 While not as common in the home garden, learning more about the control of wireworms and how to get rid of wireworm pests in the event they do pop up is your best line of defense.
 Let’s find out what are wireworms in the garden.

 What are Wireworms?

 Wireworms are the larvae of what is commonly known of as the click beetle.
 The click beetle gets its name from the clicking sound it makes when trying to flip itself over from on its back.
-Wireworms have a very slender, hard body; are yellow to brown in color; and range in size from ½ to 1 ½ inches in length.
+Wireworms have a very slender, hard body; are yellow to brown in color; and range in size from ½ to 1 ½ inches (1.3 to 3.8 cm.) in length.
 These pests can cause significant damage to young corn and other plants.

 Wireworm damage to commercial corn crops occurs when larvae eat the germ inside the corn kernels.
 They will eat the entire inside, leaving only the seed coat.
 Wireworms can also tunnel into parts of the roots or stems of young plants causing stunted growth and wilted leaves.
 Other crops that can be damaged by wireworms include barley, potatoes, wheat and clover.